SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/O - Ensemble Learning.md

 - Accuracy: a more reliable mapping can be obtained by combining the output of multiple *experts* (i.e. classifiers).
 - Efficiency: a complex problem can be decomposed into multiple sub-problems that are easier to understand and solve (divide-and-conquer approach).
-- Multiple representations and multiple models: There is not a single model that works for all pattern recognition problems!
+- Multiple Representations & Multiple Models: There is not a single model that works for all pattern recognition problems!

 **When?**